|

 A brow lift, also known as a forehead lift, can restore the eyebrows to a more youthful position.
 It helps to reduce the signs of facial aging by repositioning the eyebrows and giving the eyes a more open look, making you appear more alert and rested.

-Some physicians prefer to perform this procedure using an endoscope.
+In most brow lift surgeries, short incisions are made behind the frontal hairline to hide the scar.
+We prefer to perform the browlift using an endoscope.
 The endoscope is a tubular probe fitted with a tiny camera, and a bright light which is inserted through a small incision.
-During surgery, the surgeon watches a viewing screen which magnifies the transmitted images of the body's internal structures.
+During surgery, the surgeon watches a viewing screen which magnifies the transmitted images of the body’s internal structures.
+With the endoscopic procedure, three small incisions are made behind the hairline just large enough for placement of the endoscope within the hairline.

-Some prefer to have the procedure done under general anesthesia.
+The procedure is performed under local anesthesia with intravenous sedation or general anesthesia depending on patient preference.
 This is a decision you and your doctor can make.

 A brow lift can be performed in conjunction with a face lift.
-Also, when appropriate, a brow lift may be combined with blepharoplasty. |
+Also, when appropriate, a brow lift may be combined with blepharoplasty.

 Following surgery, you may experience some numbness and temporary discomfort around the incision that may be controlled with over-the-counter or prescription medications.
-Be careful not to take any aspirin or aspirin-containing compounds.

 Swelling and bruising is normal but usually subsides in a few days.
 You may also experience slight headaches.
 Ice compresses can help reduce swelling.